varigence/docs/bimlflex/metadata-editors/_tab-objects.md

 />

 > [!IMPORTANT]
-> Although it is possible for an experienced user to manage their high level metadata from this screen, it is recommended that you use the [Data Vault Accelerator](accelerator.md) until you are strongly confident in your abilities to manually model metadata.
-> The [Data Vault Accelerator](accelerator.md) is specifically designed to simplify and improve the experience of modeling metadata via a graphical designer as opposed to the table entry that this view provides.
+> Although it is possible to manage high level metadata from this screen, it is recommended to you use the [Data Vault Accelerator](xref:bimlflex-data-vault-accelerator) for implementing changes in the design.
+The [Data Vault Accelerator](xref:bimlflex-data-vault-accelerator) is specifically designed to simplify and improve the experience of modeling metadata via a graphical designer as opposed to the table entry that this view provides.

-#### View: Query Overrides
+#### Query Overrides

-The **Query Overrides** view exposes any SQL overrides that may be required in the creation and maintenance of the **Object**.
-By default the SQL required to perform most ETL/ELT task are dynamically generated and in many cases these overrides are not required.
+The **Query Overrides** view exposes any SQL overrides that may be defined for the **Object**.
+Any SQL that is commonly used to perform most ETL/ELT tasks are dynamically generated by the BimlFlex framework, and in many cases these providing SQLQ query overrides is not required.
+However, in cases that these are necessary this view can be used to review these across all objects.
-When these cases are encounter they can be seen and managed from this view.

 <img
     src="images/bimlflex-app-tab-objects-view-query-overrides.png"